gloorz/writing/learn_read_notes.md

 ## Development Teams
 - [Heuristics for Effective Software Development: A continuously evolving list](https://holub.com/heuristics-for-effective-software-development-a-continuously-evolving-list/)
+  - "Everything is an experiment"
+  - "We work to make our customer’s lives better and their work easier."
+  - "Our only measure of progress is delivering into our customers hands things they find valuable."
+  - "Relatedness, autonomy, mastery, and purpose are essential drivers.
+Rewards and punishments are actively destructive."

 ## DevOps
 - The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win